 In addition to the expense and time involved, there is a bit of extra physical effort involved in visiting Safari Park.

 Expect to walk a lot.
 You’ll get in your 10,000 steps!
 The exhibits are further apart than the ones at the Zoo.
 It takes approximately 20 minutes to walk from the park entrance to the Africa Tram.
 The hills at the Zoo are steeper.
 There is only one large elevation change here.
 It’s between Lemur Walk and Cheetah Run.
 And there are 2 elevators there.
 Use them unless you want a good workout for your thighs.

-If you have mobility challenges the Safari Park will help you out.
-They have an ADA shuttle bus, wheelchair and motorized scooter rentals, restrooms are wheelchair accessible and those with trained service animals are welcome.
+If you have mobility challenges Safari Park employees will help you out.
+They have an ADA shuttle bus, wheelchair, and motorized scooter rentals, restrooms are wheelchair accessible and those with trained service animals are welcome.
 Check out their Guide for Guests With Disabilities page and PDF for more services and details.